Skip to main content

 Because commercial trucks are on the roadways 24 hours a day, any vehicle occupant is at risk of an accident when a driver is distracted or falls asleep at the wheel.
 Night driving carries an additional risk.
 People who work nights or long, irregular shifts are more likely to get behind the wheel when they are tired.
 Most crashes or near misses occur between 4:00 to 6:00 a.m. and midnight to 2:00 a.m.

-A report released by the AAA Foundation for Traffic Safety suggests with each hour of sleep lost, a risk for a driving accident increases.
+report released by the AAA Foundation for Traffic Safety suggests with each hour of sleep lost, a risk for a driving accident increases.
 Drivers who sleep only five or six hours in a 24-hour period are twice as likely to crash as drivers who sleep seven hours or more.
 Drivers who get only four or five hours of sleep have four times the crash rate, nearly as dangerous as drunken drivers.
 Fatigue and drowsiness may lead to the following:

-The best way to determine the cause of an accident you are involve in is to contact an experienced personal injury attorney to investigate with the assistance of accident experts.
+The best way to determine the cause of an accident you are involved in is to contact an experienced personal injury attorney to investigate with the assistance of accident experts.
 If a serious injury has resulted, victims are likely to be compensated for property damages, medical costs, lost past and future earnings, and pain and suffering.

 Trucking employers and transport companies are accountable for their drivers and their on-road behavior.
 If trucking management overworks their drivers or is aware of their drowsy driving and fatigue, they can be liable for contributing to an unsafe working environment and dangerous roadways.

 There are more than 15 million commercial trucks transporting over 70 percent of all U.S. goods every year.
-Commercial trucks—delivery tractor trailers, busses, big-rigs and semi-trucks—are very heavy and difficult vehicles to control.
+Commercial trucks—delivery tractor trailers, buses, big-rigs and semi-trucks—are very heavy and difficult vehicles to control.
 A small amount of inattention or fatigue can result in fatal accidents.
 If an accident occurs in part because a driver was fatigued, trucking companies and drivers may be liable for damages and sued for endangering other vehicle occupants on the road.

 Driver fatigue, or physical or mental exertion that impairs performance, may be due to a lack of sleep, extended work hours, strenuous work or non-work activities, or substance related.